My Work Setup

 Blinkist – $39.99/year (Referral link)

-Blinkist is one of my favorite services that I use regularly.
+Blinkist is one of my favorite services, and I use it regularly.
 It summarizes popular books into 15-minute digests that you can read or listen to.
-I typically prefer to read, but on long car rides, I listen to the digests with my wife.
+I typically prefer to read, but I listen to the digests with my wife on long car rides.
 My typical workflow has been listening to the digest, and when the digest has good material, I read the book.
-It’s saved me from wasting time on some books that easily fluff material.
+It’s saved me from wasting time on books that easily fluff material.

 Amazon Prime – $119/year

-It comes with a bunch of stuff but I mainly use it for the free shipping.
-I rarely find myself using Prime Video as the movie and TV show selections are generally what you’d find in the big bins at a dollar store.
+It comes with a bunch of stuff, but I mainly use it for the free shipping.
+I rarely use Prime Video as the movie and TV show selections are generally what you’d find in the big bins at a dollar store.

 T-Mobile – $183.39/month

-I paid for a five-person family plan, and one person got a new phone, which I used the split payment plan for.
+I paid for a five-person family plan, and one person got a new phone, for which I used the split payment plan.
 Otherwise, it would be about $167.69/month.

-I have T-Mobile as my cell phone provider, and Netflix comes as a part of the package.
+I have T-Mobile as my cell phone provider, and Netflix is part of the package.
 Netflix raised their prices, so I’m paying about $12 a year out of pocket.
-I upgraded my Netflix plan to the premium HD plan supporting 4 devices so I’m now paying about $48/year extra.
+I upgraded my Netflix plan to the premium HD plan, supporting four devices, so I’m now paying about $48/year extra.

 Sidekick.ai – $99/Lifetime – 10/21/2021

-I just started using Sidekick and it’s already proving to be an insanely awesome scheduling tool and it actually makes scheduling a breeze.
-My current use case is I have 3 calendars – one each for personal, work, and consulting.
-When trying to schedule meetings, it’s been a challenge to give time from all 3 calendars.
-Sidekick is able to register all three and then show availability on each.
-Another really unique feature that I’m finding invaluable is the teams’ pages.
-I can invite people I work with, and as long as they connect their calendars, it allows someone to book a time that’s available for all people on the team.
+I just started using Sidekick, and it’s already proving to be an insanely excellent scheduling tool.
+It makes scheduling a breeze.
+My current use case is that I have three calendars – one each for personal use, work, and consulting.
+Giving time from all three calendars has been challenging when scheduling meetings.
+Sidekick can register all three and then show availability on each.
+Another unique feature I find invaluable is the teams’ pages.
+I can invite people I work with, and as long as they connect their calendars, it allows someone to book a time available for everyone on the team.

 Beagle Security – $265.50/Lifetime

-I bought a lifetime deal with Beagle Security so I can run basic security scans on my projects.
-It’s not something I use every month, but it gives me peace of mind that basic security is covered in my work.
+I bought a lifetime deal with Beagle Security to run basic security scans on my projects.
+I don’t use it every month, but it gives me peace of mind that my work is covered by basic security.

 Productivity Tools